pavel-nicovala/metadata-server-mock-tests/README.md

-# Playwright E2E Testing Framework
+# Metdata Server Mock Tests

 This project contains end-to-end tests using Playwright, as well as API tests in Jest and Supertest for validating API responses.